Global Problems, Local Solutions

 Andrea Torrice's films highlight strategies to curb climate change through urban revitalization at Bioneers 2010 Conference

 What are the linkages between climate change and our land use policies?
 Why is green and equitable urban revitalization key to reducing carbon emissions?
-Award-winning documentary filmmaker Andrea Torrice screened her recent films and discussed the connections and strategies for change as a keynote speaker at the local Bioneers Conference 2010 - part of a national dialogue that happened across the country - on Saturday, October 16th, 7 PM at Xavier University's Cintas Center.
+Award-winning documentary filmmaker Andrea Torrice will screen her recent films and discuss the connections and strategies for change as a keynote speaker at the local Bioneers Conference 2010 - part of a national dialogue that will be happening across the country - on Saturday, October 16th, 7 PM at Xavier University's Cintas Center.
 For details go to: www.imagoearth.org or call (513) 921-5124.

-Ms. Torrice’s keynote address – “Through the Lens: Films Exploring Green Urban Revitalization and Climate Change” – included excerpts from her landmark film on global warming Rising Waters.
-Also featured were her new films: The New Metropolis, as well as the premiere of the first in a series of web videos called Building the New Metropolis.
-Her talk explored the linkages between the impacts of global warming on island nations and the United States, as well as steps that we can take towards curbing global warming through green and equitable revitalization projects.About the Films
+Ms. Torrice’s keynote address – “Through the Lens: Films Exploring Green Urban Revitalization and Climate Change” – will include excerpts from her landmark film on global warming Rising Waters.
+Also featured will be her new films: The New Metropolis, as well as the premier of the first in a series of web videos called Building the New Metropolis.
+Her talk will explore the linkages between the impacts of global warming on island nations and the United States, as well as steps that we can take towards curbing global warming through green and equitable revitalization projects.About the Films

-Ms. Torrice premiered her new web video Building the New Metropolis: An Interview with Developer Jonathan Rose.
+Ms. Torrice will premier her new web video Building the New Metropolis: An Interview with Developer Jonathan Rose.
 The video demonstrates the potential for building walkable, green, equitable and economically viable communities.

 Currently airing on PBS stations around the country, The New Metropolis, Episode 1: A Crack in the Pavement is about how unbalanced growth and sprawl adversely affect older suburban communities such as Cincinnati’s Elmwood Place and Madeira.
 Rising Waters explores the global warming debate through the personal stories of Pacific Islanders, and was featured at the 2004 United Nation’s Earth Summit.